 We know bullying, including cyberbullying, can make people feel unsafe at school and miserable when they get home.
 We believe it is important that all children and young people know they are being heard, their feelings matter and their issue will be investigated respectfully.

 The best outcomes to address bullying are achieved when teachers work with you to help resolve ongoing conflicts at school and this includes working with parents of other students that may be involved.
 Establishing a shared understanding of bullying across the entire school community is an investment in positive and lasting solutions.

 The Bullying.
 No Way! and eSmart websites provide useful information about bullying and online safety for students, parents and teachers.

-The Australian Government Department of Education and Training’s Student Wellbeing Hub provides advice to help parents support their child, build positive communication with their child’s school and contribute actively to the wider school community.
+The Australian Government Department of Education’s Student Wellbeing Hub provides advice to help parents support their child, build positive communication with their child’s school and contribute actively to the wider school community.

 Classroom and playground safety

 The care and safety of children is a priority for Catholic school principals, staff and their communities.

 Creating child safe environments involves the active participation of teachers, students, families and communities.
 Teachers work hard to build positive relationships within the classroom and the wider school community, and to help young people understand the impact of their behaviour on those around them.